KriteshTimsina/portfolio-v2/README.md

 ---

-## 🖼️ How to Change Project Images, Logo & Hero Image
+## 🖼️ How to Change Project Images, Logo & Hero Image & Resume

 All images and icons used in the website are located in: